LastTalon/Monolith/CONTRIBUTING.md

 Contributions to Monolith are always welcome!

 We welcome bug reports, suggestions, and code contributions.
-We want Monolith to be a tool everyone feels they can use and be a part of.
+We want Monolith to be a library everyone feels they can use and be a part of.

 ## Code of Conduct
 Monolith and those participating in any of its spaces are governed by its